fperezgonz/hyperkit/.junie/guidelines.md

 - Avoid excessive mocking that leads to brittle tests

 ### Test Coverage
+- The purpose of the tests is to serve as an executable specification
+- Details of the specification that are obvious and very simple to implement (such as direct getters, setters and constructors) do not need tests.
+This reduces the cost of maintaining tests
-- Aim for high test coverage
+- Do not chase high test coverage
+- Keep the tests maintainable by limiting test coverage to key functionality
+- Test the expected results, not the implementation details, e.g.: do not test the size and contents of enums
+- Do not test simple constructors that do not have logic
+- Do not test simple factory methods that do not have logic
-- Test edge cases and error scenarios
+- Test edge cases and error scenarios when there is complex logic involved
 - Use parameterized tests for testing multiple inputs